GDPR & YOU

 What is GDPR?

-The European General Data Protection Regulation (GDPR) replaces the existing Data Protection Directive (DPD) and comes into force with immediate effect in May 2018.
+The European General Data Protection Regulation (GDPR) replaced the Data Protection Directive (DPD) and came into force with immediate effect in May 2018.

 This regulation applies to data controllers or data processors keeping or processing information about living people referred to as data subjects.